flutter/website/src/get-started/flutter-for/ios-devs.md

-Your iOS knowledge and skill set are highly valuable when building with Flutter, because Flutter relies on the mobile operating system for numerous capabilities and configurations.
+Your iOS knowledge and skill set are valuable when building with Flutter, because Flutter relies on the operating system for some capabilities and configurations.
 Flutter is a new way to build UIs for mobile, but it has a plugin system to communicate with iOS (and Android) for non-UI tasks.